gnembon/fabric-carpet/docs/scarpet/api/BlockIterations.md

  it uses `range` for negative offset, and `positive_range` for positive.

 `centre` can be defined either as three coordinates, a list of three coords, or a block value.
-`range` and `positive_range` can have the same representations, just if its a block, it computes the distance to the center as range instead of taking the values as is.`
+`range` and `positive_range` can have the same representations, just if they are block values, it computes the distance to the center as range instead of taking the values as is.`

 ### `diamond(centre_pos, radius?, height?)`